Huddy2022/fighting-game/README.md

 - Accessibility

-I confirmed the colours and fonts are easy to read and I tested the colours I have chosen through the web aim contrast checker.
-I used the lighthouse in dev tools to test my web page on a desktop and mobile devices.
+I used the lighthouse in dev tools to test my web page on a desktop (not designed for mobile use).

 ### Deployment